Entries by Elyse Shafarman

 A memory of Frank Ottiwell

 A friend wrote, “Send me a “Frank” quote.”
 He was referring to Frank Ottiwell, my mentor and the director of my Alexander Technique (AT) teacher training course.
-I wrote back, I can’t think of any particular Frank quote right now, but I am remembering how he would arrive every morning at the AT school (we […]
+I wrote back: I can’t think of any particular Frank quote right now, but I am remembering how he would arrive every morning at the Alexander school (we […]